TheGrayFrost/DataTrace/README.md

 Congratulations!
 You're done.
 The trace is available in the .dump generated.
 ### Generating trace from source files
 If your executable is not compiled with debugging options, or you don't know if it is.
-Don't worry, we still got you if you have the source files.
+Don't worry, we still got you if you have the source file.
 The trace generation stays the same.
-##### **Note: We currently support only C and C++ sources.**
 1. In DataTrace, run `cd Work; make </path/to/main/file>.dump`

 Congratulations!
 You're done.
 The trace is available in the .dump generated.
+##### **Note: We currently support only C and C++ sources.
+Also, if your project requires a complicated build, linking multiple object files and what not... we'd suggest you learn to build the final executable with the debugging info.
+Here's a helpful link: [Debug Options in GCC]**

 ## Understanding the Trace
 The trace has the events listed out in time-order.